Bora Yoon (American musician)

-Bora Yoon is a Korean-American experimental electroacoustic composer and musician known for her use of unconventional instruments and musical technology in her music.
+Bora Yoon is an American experimental electroacoustic composer and musician known for her use of unconventional instruments and musical technology in her music.
 An interdisciplinary sound artist, vocalist and TED2014 Fellow, she gathers and uses instruments and timbres from various centuries and cultures, to create immersive audiovisual experiences, with architecture, and acoustics.
+As of 2023, she is an Assistant Professor of Music at Reed College in Portland, Oregon.

 Early life

 Bora Yoon was born in Chicago, Illinois.
-She completed her undergraduate studies at Ithaca College's Conservatory of Music and Writing School, and is currently a doctoral candidate in Music Composition at Princeton University.
+She completed her undergraduate studies at Ithaca College, and in 2023 earned a Ph.D. in Music Composition from Princeton University.

 Body of work

 Yoon uses unconventional sound sources (everyday found objects, chamber instruments and digital devices) to generate music, and illuminate the invisibility of environment, sound, space, and architectural acoustics and psychoacoustics—to create a storytelling through sound.

 In her work, she has used the human voice, violin/viola, water, ancient Tibetan singing bowls, cell phones, music boxes, glockenspiel, guitar, walkie talkies, metronomes, shortwave radios, kitchenware, found sounds, and electronics.